gurhub/surmagic/README.md

 🚀 The better way to deal with Binary Frameworks on iOS, macOS, tvOS, watchOS.
 Create XCFrameworks with ease.

+#### Need contribution: If you want to contribute please contact me: gurhanyerlikaya@gmail.com.

 ## About

 After Xcode 11 now Xcode fully supports using and creating binary frameworks in Swift.
 Simultaneously support devices and Simulator with the new XCFramework bundle type.
 XCFrameworks support binary distribution of Swift and C-based code.